 - Our telecommunications infrastructure is inadequate for small business needs and start-ups.

 The Association maintains an active website, Facebook pages, and a Facebook Group.
-We also sponsor a group for Greensboro Rides and Sharing.
-Together, our social media channels provide an important link to our community on a year-round basis.
-A spring newsletter is published and mailed each year.
-Together, these help to connect people with one another and provide information about key activities taking place in the community.
+Together, our social media channels provide an important link to our community on a year-round basis, helping to connect people with one another and provide information about key activities taking place in the community.

 Greensboro Initiatives and Grants

-We support a range of village area initiatives.
+We support a range of Greensboro area initiatives.
 Recent projects include enhancements to the Village Green and Elm tree protection.
-Through our Grants Program, we annually provide small grants to numerous projects and initiatives that benefit the residents of Greensboro.
+Through our Grants Program, we annually provide small grants to numerous projects and initiatives that benefit the residents of Greensboro and Greensboro Bend.
 For a list of grant recipients, see the grants report under Resources and Reports.

 Events and Entertainment

-The Association also provides and facilitates entertainment.
-The Lake Concert Committee provides summer concerts from the dock of the Landon cottage on the south shore of the lake every Sunday evening in July and August.
-We promote ‘sailing days’ on Caspian Lake and we run the annual charity fun run, the Caspian Challenge, which invites runners to enjoy a day of community and benefits both local causes and lake protection initiatives.
+The Association supports and facilitates community initiatives in line with our mission, including Sunday evening concerts in July and August, sailing activites, and the annual Caspian Challenge Run/Walk, which invites runners to enjoy a day of exercise and community and benefits both local causes and lake protection initiatives.